 Over seventy Private/Independent Colleges and Universities are available to high school graduates within the State of California.
 There are thousands of two- and four-year colleges throughout the country with a wide variety of programs.
-Addresses for all California colleges may be obtained through asking your counselor or online.
 Information on private colleges in California can be found at aiccu.edu.
-Many independent colleges require the "CSS Profile Application" to determine financial aid.
-See a high school counselor for information.